iivanoo/covid-apps-observer/data/data_us/reports/resources/org.alohasafe.alert___1.0.13/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="org.alohasafe.alert 3 reviews"/>
 </p>

+> No one checks if you have downloaded the app upon arrival on Maui.
+It consumes a lot of battery.<br> :date: __2021-02-19 17:53:48__

 > Interesting app...
 Although with only around 5000+ downloads I'm not sure if the rate of population with this app installed is enough to achieve its intended purpose.<br> :date: __2021-01-22 09:37:13__